The algebraic cheap rebuilding property: Bootstrapping

 (iii) This follows from part~\ref{item:boot extension}, since finite groups are of type~$\sfF_\infty$ and in particular of type~$\sfFP_\infty(R)$.

 (iv) This follows immediately from part~\ref{item:boot extension}.

 (v) This follows from parts~\ref{item:boot abelian} and~\ref{item:boot extension}. \end{proof} \end{cor}

 Part~\ref{item:boot gog} of Corollary~\ref{cor:bootstrapping} applies in particular to amalgamated products and HNN-extensions.
 In parts~\ref{item:boot extension}--\ref{item:boot abelian normal}, since~$N$ (resp.~$\IZ$) lies in~$\sfB_m$ for all~$m\le n$, tautologically it also lies in~$\sfB_m$ for all~$m\le n-1$.
 Hence the conclusions are in fact that~$\Gamma$ lies in~$\sfB_m$ for all~$m\le n$.
 In many of our examples of bootstrappable properties~$\sfB_*$ of groups (Section~\ref{sec:examples}), the class~$\sfB_n$ is contained in~$\sfB_m$ for all~$m\le n$ and the group~$\IZ$ lies in~$\sfB_\infty$.
-However, in many examples the trivial group does not lie in~$\sfB_0$.
+However, we warn the reader that in many examples the trivial group does not lie in~$\sfB_0$.

 Part~\ref{item:boot abelian normal} applies to non-trivial finitely generated torsion-free nilpotent groups because these groups are of type~$\sfF$ and have non-trivial centre.
 More generally, properties of the group~$\IZ$ can be bootstrapped to infinite polycyclic-by-finite groups (i.e., groups that admit a subnormal series whose factors are cyclic or finite; Example~\ref{ex:polycyclic}).